megazear7/htl-compiler/README.md

 # HTL Compiler

-> Compile HTL templates in the browser or in Node.JS.
+> Compile HTL templates in the browser or in Node.
 HTL is a HTML templating language originally created by Adobe and is now apart of the Apache Software Foundation.

 ## Usage